Yupʼik clothing: Headwear

 Semi-conical open hunting hat or bentwood visor, wooden visor, hunting visor (elqiaq, ciayaq in Yup'ik and Cup'ik, elqiar, caguyag in Cup'ig, also caguyaq in Sugpiaq ~ Alutiiq, originally borrowed from Aleut ~ Unangan chagudax̂ (Eastern) chaxudax̂ (Western) during the Russian America era) is semi-conical shaped bentwood men's hunting hat decorated with feathers or traditional wooden visor to protect the eyes from the sun's glare, eyeshade.
 To make a visor a craftsman used hot water to soften the wood, then bent it around and stitched the ends together with sinew, baleen, or split root.
 Animal carvings were added as hunting charms.
-Feathers may have been added to assist the transformation of hunters into birds, as described in oral tradition.Alaska Native Collections : elqiaq “bentwood visor” 242 The pugugyug (in Cup'ig) is design on caguyar, the legcicuar (in Cup'ig, literally "small gaff") is small gaff attached to caguyar.
+Feathers may have been added to assist the transformation of hunters into birds, as described in oral tradition.
+The pugugyug (in Cup'ig) is design on caguyar, the legcicuar (in Cup'ig, literally "small gaff") is small gaff attached to caguyar.

 Snow goggles (niguak ~ niiguak dual or nigaugek dual nigauget pl in Yup'ik and Cup'ik, igguag in Cup'ig) are old-style snow goggles made out of wood with narrow slits, which admit only a little light.
 Snow goggles were carved from driftwood (esp. spruce), walrus ivory, bone or caribou antler, and sometimes made with coarse seashore grass.
 The inside of goggles are always painted black, to reduce glare so one's eyes can stay wide open.
 Goggles were created in various styles by artists from different regions, and they often resembled animals underscoring a pervasive Native theme of human-animal transformation.
 Some snow goggles are carved in the form of an animal mask.
 Arctic foxes have keen eyesight for hunting on the land and sea ice, a quality that the mask/goggles may have been intended to transfer to the person wearing them.
 The goggles with narrow slits not only protect the eyes from excess light, but also sharpen and focus vision, like a pinhole camera.
 Some goggles have large eye openings and are blackened with soot inside to eliminate reflections.
 Snow goggles are an ancient element of Eskimo hunting cultures, appearing in archaeological sites up to 2000 years old.